gatsbyjs/gatsby/docs/docs/how-gatsby-works-with-github-pages.md

  To publish your site's source files from a /docs folder on your master branch, you must have a master branch and your repository must:

-* Have a /docs folder in the root of the repository
-* Not follow the repository naming scheme <username>.github.ioor <orgname>.github.io
+ -Have a /docs folder in the root of the repository -Not follow the repository naming scheme <username>.github.ioor <orgname>.github.io

 Tip: If you remove the /docs folder from the master branch after it's enabled, your site won't build and you'll get a page build error message for a missing /docs folder.